for-ai/cloud/README.md

 # Cloud Utilities for Deep Learning ⛅️

-A very light-weight cloud management tool designed with deep learning applications in mind.
+A super lightweight cloud management tool designed with deep learning applications in mind.

 This project is still a work in progress.
 We welcome all contributions, suggestions, and use-cases.
 Reach out to us over GitHub or at team@for.ai with ideas!